-STEP 5: OFFICIAL ENROLLMENT
+STEP 7: OFFICIAL ENROLLMENT

-Once the admissions enrollment documents are received, the student will be issued an official enrollment package, which includes an enrollment letter, student identification number (SID#), and ID card.
-Also, included is a registration form for the term the student wishes to enter.
+Once the admissions enrollment documents are received, applicant will be issued an official NSO package, which includes an official enrollment letter, and student identification number (SID#).
+The official IAU ID card is issued at New Student Orientation.

-STEP 6: REGISTERING FOR CLASSES
+STEP 8: REGISTER FOR CLASSES

 Students are required to register for classes.
-A staff from the Office of STUDENT SUPPORT will assist with this process.
-Registration requires choosing the appropriate classes.
-Campus students must register for their first term in person.
-All successive terms can be registered via email.
-Then, students will meet with the Office of ACCOUNTING and set up a payment plan, if applicable.
+Staff from the Office of Student Support will assist with this process.
+Registration requires choosing the appropriate classes for the term.